ufs-community/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 Host Machine Modifications
 ---------------------------

-Default variables for regression tests and HSD tests are set in the ``default_vars.sh`` script in the ``ufs-weather-model`` directory copied *from the container*.
+Default variables for regression tests and HSD tests are set in the ``default_vars.sh`` script in the ``ufs-weather-model/tests`` directory copied *from the container*.
 The individual test scripts (e.g., ``baroclinic_wave``, ``2020_CAPE``) override these variables where necessary.
 However, when running the HSD cases in a container, the tasks-per-node (TPN) variables in the singularity section need to be modified to reflect the user's host machine TPN configuration.

 Test Configuration
 --------------------